micro-grid/swtch/run.md

 OFPT_GET_CONFIG_REPLY (OF1.3) (xid=0x9): frags=normal miss_send_len=0
 # End of output

-# It shows the fifth port is for the bridge and that is visible to the SDN and Faucet controllers?
+# It shows the fifth port is for the LOCAL(br0) bridge port
+# and is needed for the OVS and Faucet controllers?
+# Or is it the management port?
+# Or is it the

 # Faucet needs the datapath_id for br0, make a note of it
 sudo ovs-vsctl get bridge br0 datapath_id